How to Unmask Stealth Applicants With Strategic DisciplineMatt Tate | Marketing Coordinator for App State Online, Appalachian State University

 The marketing and admissions teams must adjust to best serve this population by understanding why stealth applicants are reluctant to engage.

 Where to start?
 The most that might be known about these potential students is an IP address.
-Use it as a proxy to draw conclusions about the information needs of their key demographic and modify page content based on the presumed identity.
+Use it as a proxy to draw conclusions about the information needs of their key demographics and modify page content based on the presumed identity.
 The calls-to-action should be engaging, but not overwhelming.

 Once you have built a more personalized shopping experience, capitalize on two defining moments in a prospect’s web research process: initial information gathering and application preparation.
 These necessitate distinct approaches to content in order to encourage identification.